Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Toast.md

     };
     ```

-2. Use the style to create a Toast and add Toast to parent
+2. Use the style to create a toast and add it to parent:

     ```cs
     utilityBasicToast = new Toast(style);